imedan/AstroPAL_Coding_Workshop/2021_Workshop/GSU_computing_resources/README.md

 	ssh username@joy.chara.gsu.edu

-If you are off campus, you will need to login to the [GSU VPN](https://technology.gsu.edu/technology-services/it-services/security/virtual-private-network/) to access the network.
+For the above, you will need to login to the [GSU VPN](https://technology.gsu.edu/technology-services/it-services/security/virtual-private-network/) to access the network.
+Otherwise you can provide a port number at login (ask J&J for this) like the follwing:

+	ssh -p NNNNNN username@joy.chara.gsu.edu

 Once on joy, you should login to your respective computer and **not do your work on joy**.
 Doing your work on joy will slow down the entire network and make logging in for others difficult.
 To do this, simply ssh to your domain once on joy using the following:

 	ssh username_@domain